The potential for complex computational models of aging: The challenges and promise of aging models

-Although individual predictions of health trajectories and mortality are natural goals for computational models of aging, a challenge is how to evaluate and judge the quality of the predictions.
-Evaluation is straight-forward retrospectively, by using separate training and test populations with either cross-sectional or longitudinal data with linked mortality.
-The determination of what quality of predictions are possible with what sort of data for individuals of a given age and health status are important questions to answer.
+Although individual predictions of health trajectories and mortality are natural goals for computational models of aging, a challenge is how to evaluate and judge the quality of the predictions, given the variety of different studies and possible outcomes.
+Evaluation of predictive quality is straight-forward retrospectively within the same dataset, by using separate training and test populations with either cross-sectional or longitudinal data with linked mortality.
+The determination of what quality of predictions are possible with what sort of data for individuals of a given age and health status will be important questions to answer.